Walking in Andalusia, 10 beautiful walks and 5 reasons why you should go walking in Andalusia during your holiday! Read all about it in this blog.

 5. Barranco Blanco – Coín

 This walk is excellent on a hot sunny day.
 The trail heads through a river.
 The first path is via a sand road, but arriving in the valley at the river, you can’t avoid walking right through into the river.
-In some parts the water is quite deep, don’t forget to put your stuff in a waterproof bag.
+In some parts the water is quite deep, so don’t forget to put your stuff in a waterproof bag.
 As the river stones are slippery, wearing sturdy boots is recommended.

 After an hour of walking, you will reach a place, where the river is wider and deeper and you can go for a swim.
 If you continue swimming, you can climb the rocks to make your way to a waterfall. this is the end of the trail and you can take the same way back.